 The Fertility Center of Oregon has provided medical and surgical services to the gay and transgender community since its inception in 1976.
-We strive to provide an accepting and inclusive atmosphere for all, regardless of sexual orientation, marital status, gender assigned at birth, affirmed gender, or gender nonconforming status.
+We strive to provide an accepting and inclusive atmosphere for all, regardless of sexual orientation, marital status, gender assigned at birth, affirmed gender, or nonconforming gender status.

 “It was and is a pleasure to work with Doctor Austin’s team and clinic!
 We’re on our second journey with our surrogate and Doctor Austin’s clinic now and are very happy to know the pregnancy and the mother of our child is in good hands there.
 Especially when we’re so far away and cannot experience the pregnancy as close as we’d like to.
 It is good to know he and his team are there whenever needed, and support and advise our surrogate the best way possible.”